LA Mayor Sacks Fire Chief Over Handling Of Deadly Blazes - UrduPoint

 Los Angeles, (APP - UrduPoint / Pakistan Point News - 22nd Feb, 2025) Los Angeles Mayor Karen Bass sacked the city's fire chief on Friday, blaming her for leadership failures in the handling of deadly blazes that tore through the California metropolis in January.

-The axing of Kristin Crowley comes six weeks after America's second largest city was ravaged by fires that left at least 29 people dead and vast areas in ruins.
+The axing of Kristin Crowley comes six weeks after America's second most populous city was ravaged by fires that left at least 29 people dead and vast areas in ruins.

 It also comes as angry residents continue to look for someone to blame for the fires.

-"Acting in the best interests of Los Angeles' public safety, and for the operations of the Los Angeles Fire Department, I have removed Kristin Crowley as Fire Chief," Bass said in a statement.
+"Acting in the best interest of Los Angeles public safety and for the operations of the Los Angeles Fire Department, I just met with Chief Crowley and removed her as fire chief," Bass told reporters.

+The mayor said she had called for a full investigation of "everything" leading up to January 7 when the fires began.

+"A necessary step to the investigation was the president of the fire commission telling Chief Crowley to do an after-action report on the fires.
+The fire chief refused," Bass said.

-"We know that 1,000 firefighters that could have been on duty on the morning the fires broke out were instead sent home on Chief Crowley's watch.
+"We all know that 1,000 firefighters that could have been on duty on the morning the fires broke were instead sent home on Chief Crowley's watch.
+These actions required her removal."

-"Furthermore, a necessary step to an investigation was the president of the Fire Commission telling Chief Crowley to do an after action report on the fires," Bass added.

 Tensions had flared between the two officials even as flames raged in the Pacific Palisades and Altadena neighborhoods.